reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 As we've seen, using feature flags while performing traditional automated integration testing may be very difficult.
 We really shouldn't advocate attempting to manage every scenario that could arise.
 Instead, the following are a few suggestions that we can try:

 * Constantly write unit tests for code coverage.

-- Tests scenarios that can occur due to any unknown disaster
+* Tests scenarios that can occur due to any unknown disaster.
-- Always check the state of production at any point in time
+* Always check the state of production at any point in time.
-- Test different user personas and their features
+* Test different user personas and their features.
-- Sometimes we can test various combinations
+* Sometimes we can test various combinations.

 We can use different [LaunchDarkly SDKs](https://launchdarkly.com/features/sdk/) to achieve all of this functionality with a lot of ease.
 Performing integration tests against the current production state will always provide us some assurance that everything will largely still work once we deploy our application into production.
-To do this, we can direct the SDK to our production environment when it starts up, or use our API to simulate the requests by downloading the current production state.
+To do this, we can direct the SDK to our production environment when it starts up.
+Alternatively, we can also use our API to simulate the requests by downloading the current production state.

 We may find it helpful to develop some testing personas to employ in our end-to-end tests if the feature flag rules benefit from user targeting.
 We can accomplish this by making sure our user object contains legitimate attributes that the LaunchDarkly SDK will analyze.